aswathysaji/LEARN.PY/README.md

 # LEARN.PY

-LEARN.PY, a python learning program for absolute beginners to develop the python programmer in you.
-With hands-on experience, learn the basics of Python programming with LEARN.PY.
+LEARN.PY, a python learning program to develop the python programmer in you.
+With hands-on experience, learn Python programming with LEARN.PY.